dfir-iris/iris-doc-src/docs/operations/access_control/authentication.md

 # Authentication
+IRIS supports local, LDAP and OIDC authentication.

+!!! note
-IRIS supports local and LDAP authentication.
-In both cases, users need to be declared in IRIS.
+    In all the cases, users need to be declared in IRIS.

 ## Local authentication
 Local authentication is the default setting.
 The password is validated against the local IRIS database.